dragokas/hijackthis/README.md

  * Generate reports and presents them in an organized fashion
  * Does not target specific programs and URLs
  * Detects only the methods used by hijackers to force you onto their sites

- * The possibility of adding to autostart scanning at system boot (coming soon)
+## Advantages

+ * Short log
+ * Fast scan
+ * No need to script for fixing
- * No need constant updates
+ * No need internet or constant database updates
+ * Well-familiar to many people
+ * Portable

 ## New on version 3